Oonch Neech

-In Oonch neech if the denner (tagger) says neech (down), all players have to go to an elevated area.
+In Oonch Neech if the denner (tagger) says neech (down), all players have to go to an elevated area.
 If he says oonch (up) then all players have to stay down.
 Whatever the denner picks, he has to stay on that platform.

 Terms

-Oonch: means an area higher than the ground level or simply Upper Level.
-Neech: means the ground area or the lower surface area or simply Lower Level.
-Denner: The person who will catch the other members who are playing.
+Oonch means an area higher than ground level or simply Upper Level.
+Neech means the ground area or the lower surface area or simply Lower Level.
+The denner is the person who catches the other players.

-Overview
+Gameplay

-After chain-cut, a person, say A is chosen as Denner or catcher.
-The playing members will ask the Denner : 'Oonch neech ka papada—Oonch mangi ki neech?' meaning "do you want the upper level or the lower level?"
+To start one person, say A, is chosen as denner.
+The players ask the denner : 'Oonch neech ka papada—Oonch mangi ki neech?' meaning "do you want the upper level or the lower level?"
 The catcher chooses either Oonch (any height) or Neech (ground).
 Usually he chooses Neech, so as to move.
-Once A chooses Oonch, he should not step on Neech by any means and on the other hand, he will not let other players to step on his ground.
-If B stays on ground by mistake and if he is captured by A, then B becomes the catcher in the next game.
+Once A chooses Oonch, he cannot step on Neech and does not let other players step there.
+If B stays on the ground by mistake and is captured by A, then B becomes the denner in the next round.

-In the game, other players tease the catcher by saying "Hum tumhari Neech pe or Hum tumhari Oonch pe" which mean "We're in your area, catch us".
-In Telugu, it is translated as "Nee nelanta pappu suddha" or "Nee bandanta pappu suddha".
-The catcher is asked by the players "Which area do you want?
+The other players tease the denner by saying hum tumhari Neech pe or hum tumhari oonch pe which means "We're in your area, catch us".
+In Telugu, it is translated as nee nelanta pappu suddha or nee bandanta pappu suddha.
+The denner is asked by the players "Which area do you want?
 Oonch (up) or Neech (down)?".
-The catcher chooses the area as per his convenience.